hotspotty/documentation/docs/hotspotty-workspace/generate-commission-reports.md

 ### **4. Tips and tricks**

 The report will show the total amount of commissions in your preferred currency.
 The counter next to the amount shows how many contacts have an HNT wallet attached to them.
 U can pay them very easily by either choosing <button class="hotspotty-button">Pay selected contacts</button> or <button class="hotspotty-button">Pay all contacts</button>.
 It is recommended to check out [pay your contacts](../hotspotty-workspace/pay-your-contacts).

+Hotspotty helps you stay on top of paid HNT commissions by automatically monitoring the blockchain for paid wallet transactions making it easy to view across all your contacts - while still enabling you to manually mark commissions as paid, if needed.

 Commission reports can also get exported to a raw JSON file.